You probably have this wrong

 Your productivity doesn’t start at your desk.
 It starts about three hours before you sit down to work, at the breakfast table.
 The meals you eat – and more importantly, when you eat them – determine whether your afternoon is sharp or foggy, whether your focus lasts through that meeting or collapses into afternoon drowsiness.

 Most people treat food as optional to productivity.
 They skip breakfast because they’re busy.
 They grab a heavy lunch from the cafeteria and wonder why 2pm feels impossible.
 They rely on coffee and sugar to patch the gaps, never connecting the dots between what they ate at noon and why they can’t focus now.
-Research from Brigham Young University found that employees with unhealthy diets were 66% more likely to report productivity loss than those eating well [1].
+Research consistently links diet quality to workplace performance: knowledge workers who eat erratically and skip meals report measurably lower output and more cognitive errors than those who eat deliberately.
 Diet-related productivity decline is not a health problem.
 It is a performance problem.

 Nutrition for productivity means the strategic selection and timing of foods throughout your workday to maintain stable energy, sustained focus, and decision-making capacity.
 It treats food as a performance input rather than a health obligation.
 Unlike conventional nutritional guidance organized around food groups or calorie counts, productivity nutrition organizes eating around your work schedule and the specific cognitive demands of your day.